jpastuszek/httpthumbnailer/README.md

 Additionally `httpthumbnailer` will log requests in [common NCSA format](http://en.wikipedia.org/wiki/Common_Log_Format) to `httpthumbnailer_access.log` file.
 Use `--access-log-file` option to change location of access log.

 Syslog logging can be enabled with `--syslog-facility` option followed by name of syslog facility to use.
 When enabled log files are not created and both application logs and access logs are sent to syslog.
-Access logs will gain meta information that will include `type="http-access"` that can be used to filter access log entries out from application log entries.
+Access logs will gain meta information that will include `"type":"http-access"` that can be used to filter access log entries out from application log entries.

 With `--xid-header` option name of HTTP request header can be specified.
 Value of this header will be logged in meta information tag `xid` along side all request related log entries.

 Using `--perf-stats` switch will enable logging of performance statistics.
+This log entries will be logged with `"type":"perf-stats"`.

-### Thumbnailing operations
+### Thumbnailing methods

-For operation type you can use one of the following value:
+For method you can use one of the following value:
 * `fit` - fit image within given dimensions keeping aspect ratio
 * `crop` - cut image to fit within given dimensions keeping aspect ratio
 * `pad` - fit resize image and pad image with background colour to given dimensions keeping aspect ratio